lydhr/PytorchBoilerplate/README.md

 Yet another Pytorch boilerplate ...... but targeting at research users who would love to
 - 1) write customize steps
-- 2) do intensive ablation study
+- 2) do extensive ablation studies

 ### Key features